-Simple meals (e.g. sandwiches and juice) provided to your employees within your office to enjoy at lunch are not subject to FBT and are deductible.
+Simple meals (e.g. sandwiches and juice) provided to your employees within your office during normal business hours to enjoy at lunch are not subject to FBT but are deductible.

-Be cautious though if meals become more complex, such as including alcohol or multiple courses, as these may alter the characteristic of the benefit being provided and the tax deduction may be lost.
+Be cautious though if the meals take on an entertaining nature, such as including alcohol or multiple courses, these will probably alter the characteristic of the benefit being provided and the tax deduction may be lost.
+Examples of entertaining on premises would be Friday night drinks, work functions, Christmas parties etc a 1st Floor, 2-8 Railway Ave, RINGWOOD EAST VIC 3135 p 03 9870 1300 e info@chnpartners.com.au

 In conclusion, the provision of meal entertainment benefits can be a taxation minefield.
-We strongly suggest that if you have questions regarding your business practices and how you reward your employees please contact your advisor at CHN Partners today.
+We strongly suggest that if you have questions regarding your business practices and how you reward your employees, please contact your advisor at CHN Partners today.